bbjubjub2494/age-threshold/spec/index.md

 Only the constant term of the polynomial is needed, so the Lagrange interpolation formula can be used.

 ### Encrypted shares
-An encrypted share consists of the serialized form encrypted with ChaCha20-Poly1305, using a unique dedicated file key as the key and an all-zero IV.
+An encrypted share consists of the serialized form masked with ChaCha20, using a the HKDF of a unique dedicated file key as the key and an all-zero IV.
 This allows wrapping the new file key using the existing Age routines.

 ## File format